pmq20/node-packer/node/doc/api/fs.md

 watching the *original* inode.
 Events for the new inode will not be emitted.
 This is expected behavior.

-In AIX, save and close of a file being watched causes two notifications - one for adding new content, and one for truncation.
-Moreover, save and close operations on some platforms cause inode changes that force watch operations to become invalid and ineffective.
-AIX retains inode for the lifetime of a file, that way though this is different from Linux / macOS, this improves the usability of file watching.
-This is expected behavior.
+AIX files retain the same inode for the lifetime of a file.
+Saving and closing a watched file on AIX will result in two notifications (one for adding new content, and one for truncation).

 #### Filename Argument

 <!--type=misc-->

 Providing `filename` argument in the callback is only supported on Linux, macOS, Windows, and AIX.
 Even on supported platforms, `filename` is not always guaranteed to be provided.
 Therefore, don't assume that `filename` argument is always provided in the callback, and have some fallback logic if it is null.